Workout guides

 Mapping out your routine with progressive overload doesn’t have to get complicated.
 These approaches are proven to show results:

 • Mixed Block Periodization: You can break training into “blocks”.
 One block might be for strength (heavy weights, low reps), followed by a block focused on hypertrophy (moderate weight, higher reps).
 I’d recommend alternating these—one month strength, next month hypertrophy.
-This strategy helps keep workouts fresh and makes it easier to adjust your focus while still progressing.
+This strategy helps keep workouts challenging and makes it easier to adjust your focus while still progressing.

 • Tempo Changes: Playing with speed on reps—Slow on the lowering of the bar can keep muscles under tension.
 You may play with different tempo counting.

-No matter which approach you pick, the secret is to up the challenge just a little bit week after week.
+No matter which aproach you pick, the secret is to up the challenge just a little bit week after week.
 You want to be just outside your comfort zone, but not so far out that you risk getting hurt or burning out.

 Progressive Overload at Home: No Equipment Required